 We undertook an initial engagement survey entitled “Tell us about your Neighbourhood” in January and February 2021.
 The survey sought feedback from residents and people who work in the borough about their local areas, asking for feedback what makes the area special, what is liked and disliked and the activities that are undertaken in different parts of the borough.
 This was in order to provide an understanding about what contributes to an area’s special character and how future improvements can enhance the design quality and character.
 The survey also sought feedback on character area boundaries.
 The survey gathered around 750 responses.
 A summary of responses will be provided in the final report.

-On 3 March 2021 we held a workshop with residents, where presentations were given by Allies and Morrison on proposed character area boundaries and on opportunities to enhance character in each neighbourhood.
+On 3 March 2021 we held an informal engagement workshop with residents, where presentations were given by Allies and Morrison on proposed character area boundaries and on opportunities to enhance character in each neighbourhood.
 A video of the workshop can be viewed here and the presentation here.
 Please note that the presentation is a work in progress and will be updated in the final report.

 We have put together an informative video to explain what design codes are, what they aim to do and how you can get involved: https://vimeo.com/539853481

-We will then formally consult on the draft document before its adoption as an SPD.
+We will then formally consult on the draft document in early 2022 before its adoption as an SPD.